Students from very wealthy families overrepresented in elite colleges: research

 Nonacademic ratings are based on a student’s personality and extracurricular activities.
 Those in the top 0.1 percent are one and a half times more likely to have higher non-academic ratings than the middle class.

-Recruiting athletes also tends to benefit the rich as some of the sports at these elite colleges cater to those normally practiced by wealthier individuals.
+Recruiting athletes also tend to benefit the rich as some of the sports at these elite colleges cater to those normally practiced by wealthier individuals.

 The study analyzed hundreds of thousands of students as it drew from federal records for almost all students from 1999 to 2015, looking at college attendance and parental income.
 Standardized test scores were also seen from 2001 to 2015.